 I don't bring it anywhere near my house.

-It's a it's a dangerous thing.
+It's a dangerous suspicion.

 Okay, that's a different type of bleach.